 This has been a challenging and exciting year!

-2020 was both a uniquely good and bad time to start a nonprofit medical device startup:
+2020 was an especially good and bad time to start a nonprofit medical device startup:

 It was a great time to build a community around nonprofit medical devices: